DataDog/hiring-engineers/answers.md

 ### Level 4

 Same web app:
-* count the overall number of page views using dogstatsd counters.
+* count the overall number of page views using dogstatsd counters. (done)
-* count the number of page views, split by page (hint: use tags)
+* count the number of page views, split by page (hint: use tags)  (done)
-* visualize the results on a graph
+* visualize the results on a graph  (done)
-* Bonus question: do you know why the graphs are very spiky?
+* Bonus question: do you know why the graphs are very spiky? (done)

 ### Level 5